ictinnovaties-zorg/ReAgent_workflow/readme.md

     reagent.py init cartpole_run generated_cartpole_data.json --delete-old-run
     cp example_full_run_config.json cartpole_run
     cd cartpole_run
-    reagent.py run example_full_run_config.json
+    reagent.py run -r example_full_run_config.json

 Note that `example_full_run_config.json` and `generated_cartpole_data.json` are included in this repo in the `example_data` subdirectory.

 If we want to run the exact same run, but with a learning rate of `0.001`, you can edit the config file and:

-    reagent.py run edited_config.json --skip-preprocessing
+    reagent.py run -r edited_config.json --skip-preprocessing

 This will not run the preprocessing, and retrain the model with the new learning rate.
+Alternatively, you could have not edited the file, but passed the new value via the command line:

+    reagent.py run -r example_full_run_config.json --ts learning_rate 0.001

+which yields the exact same result.

 # Notes
 De `export` commandos moeten in je aan het conda env toevoegen.
 Hoe je dit doet [staat hier](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#macos-and-linux), de locatie van het env is bijvoorbeeld `/home/paul/anaconda3/envs/ReAgent`.